fbpx

 Benefits

 • The wind is clean and renewable energy which, like solar and hydro, doesn’t directly emit greenhouse gases like burning fossil fuels.
-Also, wind is something that will continuously exist.
+Also, the wind is something that will continuously exist.
 But with that being said there are plenty of days where there is no wind at all.

 • Once you install a wind turbine or wind farm it has low operating costs since the power source itself is free.
 Although you will have to pay for routine maintenance done every six months, and eventually replace the whole system around 20 years.